The responsibilities and experience of our Board of Directors and Group Management Committee.

 Stephanie Tully was appointed Chief Customer Officer in August 2019, following a 15-year career at the Qantas Group spanning operational, commercial, customer experience, marketing and strategy roles across the airline and loyalty businesses.

 Since 2014 Stephanie has served as a Board Director and Vice Chair for the Association for Data-driven Marketing and Advertising (ADMA).
-She holds a Bachelor of Commerce (Honours) from the University of Melbourne and is an alumnus of Harvard’s Leadership Finance Program.
+She holds a Bachelor of Commerce (Honours) from the University of Melbourne.

 Chief Executive Officer, Qantas Loyalty

 Olivia Wirth was appointed as Chief Executive Officer of Qantas Loyalty in February 2018.